 Once you evaluate and measure the responses to identify strengths, weaknesses, and areas of improvement, it’s time to draft your employee engagement action plan using key engagement drivers.
 Keep in mind the point of the survey is not to get high marks from employees (although that would be nice) but to help your organization do better.

 - Choose your focus area.
 Set overall objectives such as lower absenteeism, better retention rates, increased employee satisfaction, a more positive company culture, and enhanced employee motivation.
 Two to four focus areas are a good start.
-Think about which results could be achieved with simple changes and which ones are most likely to have a quick impact on employee engagement.
+Think about which results could be achieved with simple changes and which are most likely to impact employee engagement quickly.

 - Brainstorm solutions.
 Solicit employee feedback by creating a separate focus group for each focus area you choose.
-Each group should identify the main challenges the topic presents and consider different solutions to improve the score.
+Each group should identify the topic’s main challenges and consider different solutions to improve the score.
 The top solutions should be given priority for action.

 - Commit to action.
 Now that you understand which areas need attention, it’s time to design a set of initiatives or your employee engagement action plan.
 The plan should include specific actions you’re committing to, who will be responsible for putting solutions into action, deadlines for completion, how you’ll measure success, and a timeline for progress reports.